symfony/symfony-docs/components/browser_kit.rst

     // 'Log in' can be the text content, id, value or name of a <button> or <input type="submit">
     $client->submitForm('Log in');

-    // same as above, but override the default form field values
+    // the second optional argument lets you override the default form field values
     $client->submitForm('Log in', array(
         'login' => 'my_user',
         'password' => 'my_pass',